mysociety/fixmystreet/README.md

 * In development
     - Front end improvements:
         - Add ability to make map full screen on mobile report pages. #1655
+        - Move staff-only JavaScript to separate file. #1666
+        - Show loading indicator when loading pins. #1669
         - Allow users to reopen closed reports. #1607
     - Admin improvements:
         - Redirect to category-filtered /reports on login if present. #1622
         - Follow redirect to /admin after login if allowed. #1622
         - Include /admin link on top-level nav for admin users.
         - Add shortlist filters. #1629
+        - Add submit buttons to admin index search forms. #1551
+        - Store user object when deleting report. #1661
+        - Use name at time of moderation, include superusers. #1660
+        - Add customisable defect types. #1674
     - Bugfixes:
         - Fix crash on reports with empty `bodies_str`. #1635
         - Only output appcache/manifest for shortlist users. #1653
         - Fix placeholder typo in French translation.
+        - Make sure report Ajax call is not cached by IE11. #1638
+        - Check cobrand users list when admin merging users. #1662
+        - Make sure emails are lowercased in admin. #1662
+        - Specify options in 'all' status filter. #1664
+        - Be clearer if no states selected is not all states. #1664
+        - Set up correct environment in cobrand PO script. #1616
+        - Allow superuser to leave update when inspecting. #1640
+        - Remove duplicate <> around envelope senders. #1663
+        - Fix invisible segmented controls in old Webkit. #1670
+        - Remove superfluous lists from Open311 JSON output. #1672
+        - Upgrade to using Email::Sender. #1639
+        - Fix bug if test run c.
+55 hours before BST starts.
     - Development improvements:
         - Send open reports regardless of current state. #1334
         - Clarify ‘inspected’ behaviour. #1614